Business (BUS)

 Focuses on the principles of international business and the characteristics, which distinguish it from domestic business.
 Presents a broad overview of the organizations and institutions that comprise the global economy.
 Topics include international trade theory and practice; international law and multilateral institutions; foreign direct investment; regional integration and trade blocks; the global monetary system and its institutions; culture and politics.
 Required for Business Administration majors.

-This course meets the General Education International/ Global Interdependence requirement.
+This course meets the Curry Core International/ Global Interdependence requirement.

 BUS 3980 - Senior Capstone Seminar: Business Management Policy - 3 credits